NASA telescope to probe long-standing solar mystery

 "Every time we look at the sun in more detail, it opens up a new window for us," said Jeffrey Newmark, IRIS program scientist at NASA headquarters in Washington, D.C.

-The telescope is scheduled to be launched aboard an Orbital Sciences Corp Pegasus rocket on Friday at 10:27 p.m.
-EDT (0227 GMT Saturday).
-Pegasus is an air-launched system that is carried aloft by a modified L-1011 aircraft that will take off from Vandenberg Air Force Base in California about 55 minutes before the scheduled launch.
+The telescope was launched aboard an Orbital Sciences Corp Pegasus rocket at 10:27 p.m.
+EDT Thursday (0227 GMT Friday).
+Pegasus is an air-launched system that is carried aloft by a modified L-1011 aircraft that took off from Vandenberg Air Force Base in California about 57 minutes before launch.

-The rocket is released from the belly of the plane at an altitude of about 39,000 feet (11,900 meters) so it can ignite and carry the telescope into orbit.
+The rocket was released from beneath the belly of the plane at an altitude of about 39,000 feet before it ignited to carry the telescope into orbit.

-IRIS, which cost about $145 million including the launch service, is designed to last for two years.
-(Editing by Kevin Gray and Bill Trott)